Discover the Mesmerising Pyrénées Mountain Range

 A Picturesque Mountain Town

-Set in the Hautes-Pyrénées department, Saint-Lary is an old town that has a style and charm about it that knocks the new resorts out of the water when it comes to beauty and class.
-Located only about an hour’s drive from Tarbes, Saint Lary is within easy reach of the UK, particularly since the introduction of RyannAir’s flight from Stanstead to Tarbes-Lourdes airport.
-It is also only 20 minutes away from Spain, which is great news for our New Year’s trip because the plan is we’ll head over the border when we arrive to stock up on really cheap food and wine.
+Set in the Hautes-Pyrénées department, Saint-Lary is an old town with a style and charm that knock the new resorts out of the water when it comes to beauty and class.
+Located only about an hour’s drive from Tarbes, Saint Lary is within easy reach of the UK, particularly since the introduction of Ryanair’s flight from Stansted to Tarbes-Lourdes airport.
+It is also only 20 minutes from Spain, which is excellent news for our New Year’s trip, because the plan is to head over the border when we arrive to stock up on really cheap food and wine.

 Skiing Paradise: Something for Everyone

 One of the largest resorts in the Pyrénées, it’s unsurprising that Saint Lary is such a popular resort.
 With over 100km of downhill slopes, it boasts 53 pistes.
 It’s a real ‘something for everyone’ resort with three distinct stations: Saint Lary 1700, Saint Lary 1900 and Saint Lary 2400.
-Saint Lary 1700 is where families normally head.
-Known as the Pla d’Adet, the first station at Saint Lary has a snow kindergarten, toboggan run and the ‘kids park’, which is the snow park aimed at kids aged between 6 and 12.
-Saint Lary 1900 is where more accomplished skiers head and 2400 boasts a range of moguls and slalom pistes with access to Lake Oule, where you can snow-shoe.
+Saint-Lary 1700 is where families usually head.
+Known as the Pla d’Adet, the first station at Saint Lary has a snow kindergarten, a toboggan run, and the ‘kids park’, a snow park aimed at kids aged 6 to 12.
+Saint Lary 1900 is where more accomplished skiers head, and 2400 boasts a range of moguls and slalom pistes with access to Lake Oule, where you can snow-shoe.

 Summer Adventures in Saint Lary